ArtisticPhoenix/Cli/README.md

 1.0.3 - minor bug fix - When passing a config array to fromConfig() that does not have any options an empty string was sent to the 4th argument (options) of `setArgument($shortName, $longName=null, $doc='', array $options=[])`

+1.0.4 - minor bug fix - not properly regestering some config settings

 And that is pretty much it, Enjoy!